-All our rooms have en-suites or washbasins in the room.
+All our rooms have washbasins or en-suites.
 Rooms without en-suites have accessible wetrooms and bathrooms nearby.

 We encourage residents to personalise their rooms with their own photos and furniture.
 Personal possessions help residents feel at home, and provide extra stimulation and time for reminiscence.

 All our staff go on Agincare induction and training before starting at Edgehill.